Find Cheap Auto Insurance Quotes in Your Area

 Despite the fact that your personal policy won't cover you while your car is rented, you will still have to buy your own car insurance policy.
 Nearly every state requires car insurance to register and drive a private vehicle, and Turo requires you to have your own coverage, as well.
 However, you don't need to buy any special coverage from your regular insurer.

-Alternative for Professionals: Commercial Car Insurance
+Alternative for professionals: Commercial car insurance

 Turo does provide the option for you to opt out of its insurance program entirely and instead buy your own commercial car insurance policy.
 People who own cars exclusively for renting on Turo, especially if they have multiple vehicles, might find that this is the right option for them.
-If you select this option, Turo will only keep 10% of the amount you charge guests to rent your car.
+If you select this option, Turo will only keep 7.5% of the amount you charge guests to rent your car.

 For example, you'll be responsible for helping your guest with roadside assistance if their car breaks down, which Turo takes care of when you use its insurance for hosts.
 You'll also need to submit proof of your commercial insurance to Turo to skip its insurance policy.

-How Turo Insurance Works for Guests
+How Turo insurance works for guests

 People who are renting a car on Turo need insurance, too.
-You're not necessarily obligated to buy coverage from Turo, but you should understand what you get when buying protection from Turo and the tradeoffs of foregoing coverage.
+You're not necessarily obligated to buy coverage from Turo, but you should understand what you get when buying protection from Turo and the trade-offs of foregoing coverage.

 Turo offers three packages of insurance coverage for drivers: Minimum, Standard and Premier.

-- Standard coverage boosts your liability protection to $1 million and lowers the damage deductible to $500.
+- Standard coverage includes the state minimum for liability coverage and lowers the damage deductible to $500.

 You may also choose to "decline" insurance, though this is a bit of a misnomer: You still receive the state minimum of liability protection, as it'd be illegal to drive without it.
 However, by choosing the "decline" option, you are completely responsible for the cost to repair or replace the car if it's damaged, lost or stolen.
 The Premier option is not available if the vehicle is worth more than $25,000.

-Unlike a car insurance plan for a normal car, Turo's insurance doesn't include any extras like personal injury protection or uninsured motorist coverage, except in the states it's required by law.
+Unlike a car insurance plan for a normal car, Turo's insurance doesn't include any extras like personal injury protection or uninsured motorist coverage, except in the states where it's required by law.

-Cost of Turo Insurance for Guests
+Cost of Turo insurance for guests

-|Premier||$1mm liability coverage||60% of the trip price||No deductible|
+|Premier||$750,000 liability coverage||100% of the trip price||No deductible|

-|Standard||$1mm liability coverage||40% of the trip price||$500 deductible|
+|Standard||State minimum liability coverage||40% of the trip price||$500 deductible|

 |Minimum||State minimum liability coverage||15%-25% of the trip price||$3,000 deductible|